zalando/skipper/docs/kubernetes/ingress-controller.md

 kube-proxy created iptables to remove overhead like conntrack entries for iptables DNAT.
 Skipper can also reuse connections to Pods, such that you have no overhead in establishing connections all the time.
-To prevent errors on node failures, skipper also does automatically retries to another endpoint in case it gets a connection refused or TLS handshake error to the endpoint.
+To prevent errors on node failures, Skipper also does automatically retries to another endpoint in case it gets a connection refused or TLS handshake error to the endpoint.
 Other reasons are future support of features like session affinity, different loadbalancer